 Students will schedule clinical and field internship rotations by month end for the next month.
 Once a rotation has been scheduled, it is considered part of the class schedule and attendance is MANDATORY.
 Should it be necessary to miss a scheduled clinical time, the student must try and work a swap with another student.
-All swaps must be approved by EMS Program Coordinator.
+All swaps must be approved by EMS Clinical Coordinator or Lead Instructor prior to date of clinical/ride.
+Unexcused absences may result in probation and/or withdrawal from the program.

 Unauthorized clinical and field internships are not allowed.
-Hours for students attending any clinical or field internship (including scheduled dates but not scheduled stations) without prior approval from the EMS Program Coordinator will not be counted toward clinical/field internship hours.
-Students are not allowed to enter into any station / unit without permission of an on-site, on-duty crew member.
+Hours for students attending any clinical or field internship (including scheduled dates but not scheduled stations) without prior approval from the EMSClinical Coordinator will not be counted toward clinical/field internship hours.
+Students are not allowed to enter into any station / unit without the permission of an on-site, on-duty crew member.